myoungsc/SCWebPreview/README.md

 ## Description
-A library that get metadata(url, image, title, description) for previewing via Web in HTML.
+A library that get metadata(og:url, og:image, og:title, og:description) for previewing via Web in HTML.

 How to use (http://)
 Add "App Transport Security Setting-Allow Arbitrary Loads-YES" in polist file